11 Days /10 Nights

 - Tandem bike case storage, and movement of boxes from Ronda to Seville

 Note that we do not provide any bicycles.
 We expect that you have a tandem that is in good working order and that you are able to assemble your bike.
 If you do not have your own tandem, you can rent a coupled tandem from Mel at Tandems East.
 If you live on the West Coast, you might want to consider renting a bike from Mark at Tandem Diversity.
 Both Mel and Mark sell tandems, so if you end up renting from them, you might get a discount if you purchase a bike from them.
 If you have a tandem that is not coupled it is possible to bring it, but you should make sure that all of your flights could handle the larger box.
 Lastly, Adventures in Tandem has a coupled bike that we could rent to you if the sizing works out.
 Email us for more details.

 What is not included?

 - Admission to some points of interest that we are not entering as a group

 - Transfer to the airport at the end of the tour

 What is the average mileage per day?

-Mileage is in the 30-70 mile range each day, with one or two rest days.
+Mileage is in the 30-75 mile range each day, with one or two rest days.
 There is an option to shorten rides if you take advantage of the SAG support.
 Longer rides are also possible, but may be out and backs or repeat some roads that we will ride later on the trip.
-Across the 11 days, expect to ride at least 320 miles.
-With the exception of the riding around Ronda, there are no sustained steep climbs; however, there are days where there will be some ups and downs.
+Across the 11 days, expect to ride at 275 to 325 miles.
+There are hills.
 This is not a flat tour.
 This cycle tour is for intermediate level cyclists.